Reciprocal IVF by Renae

 Even now, having been through the process many times and having had two children, the information is hard to come by.
 That’s why I started to write about our experience.
 In the hopes that we could help other couples and families in the future.

 There is so much to think about when planning your family through fertility treatment, regardless of whether you are a straight or an LGBTQ couple.
 And even more so to think about when travelling abroad; choosing a clinic, what country to go to, how to choose accommodation and how to travel, issues around sourcing medication, scans and blood tests needed before travelling, how to choose sperm/egg donors, issues around known vs unknown sperm donor, the process of egg retrieval, choosing how many embryos to transfer, the 2 week wait, what happens if you get a positive or negative result.

 There is so much to think about when going through fertility treatment.
 It is hard emotionally, physically, financially and mentally.
 It is draining.
 And if I have learned anything throughout our journey it’s that it is SO important to take care of yourself through this process.
 There is so much to consider and so much that is unknown.
 Bearing this in mind, here are a few things that have helped to keep us sane during the last few years of treatment.

 - Support Groups

 The internet is a wonderful place to find support groups and people to talk to who are in the same situation.
-There are a couple of same sex parenting groups we are a part of which have been invaluable.
+There are a couple of same-sex parenting groups we are a part of which have been invaluable.
 Look for a group that is particular to your own circumstance, I promise you will find one.
 And if there isn’t one, why not start your own?
-It’s incredible the relief you find in being able to ask questions, chat to others about your concerns and see how other people are finding the journey.
-And just knowing that you aren’t the only ones is a great comfort in itself.
+It’s incredible the relief you find in being able to ask questions, chat with others about your concerns and see how other people are finding the journey.
+And just knowing that you aren’t the only ones is great comfort in itself.

 - Be open with your family and friends